acammack/whatnext/README.md

 ```
 whatnext open [<project> <task_name>]
 ```
 Opens the underlying file for editing.
-It defaults to the current task if none is specified.
+It defaults to the current task if not specified.

 ```
 whatnext ls